 How SUM Property Management Compares

 At SUM Property Management, we manage 300+ units across Stockton, Modesto, Tracy, Lathrop, and the Central Valley — many of which we own ourselves.
-That means we manage your property the same way we manage ours.
+Our fee structure is simple:

 • 50% of one month's rent for tenant placement — all advertising included